Towards a complete perspective on labeled tree indexing: new size bounds, efficient constructions, and beyond: Constructing -size Representation of in time

+\begin{enumerate} \item If $P_1$ does not exist, then this case falls into Case (B). \item If $P_1$ exists and it is an ancestor of $V$, then $P = P_1$ and this case falls into Case (A). \item Otherwise ($P_1$ exists but it is not an ancestor of $V$).
+Note that $L_1$ is in this micro-tree $\microtree$, since otherwise $P_1$ cannot be in the same micro-tree $\microtree$ as $V$. \begin{enumerate} \item If $L_1 \in \mathsf{P}_a^{\microtree}$, then $P = L_1$ and this case falls into Case (A). \item If $L_1 \notin \mathsf{P}_a^{\microtree}$: \begin{enumerate} \item If $P_2$ does not exist, then this case falls into Case (B). \item If $P_2$ exists and it is an ancestor of $V$, then $P = P_2$ and this case falls into Case (A). \item Otherwise ($P_2$ exists but it is not an ancestor of $V$), then let $L_2 = \lca(P_1, P_2)$.
+Then, by Fact~\ref{fact:soft_wlink_monotonicity}-(b), $L_2$ has a hard W-link for $a$.
+Since $L_2$ is in this micro-tree $\microtree$, $P = L_2$ and this case falls into Case (A). \end{enumerate} \end{enumerate} \end{enumerate} See also Figure~\ref{fig:query_algorithm} that illustrates Case 3-(b)-iii.

-The correctness of this algorithm follows from Fact~\ref{fact:soft_wlink_monotonicity}-(e).
-Since each micro-tree contains $O(\sigma)$ nodes, the size of $\mathsf{P}_a^{\microtree}$ is $O(\sigma)$ and thus the predecessor $P$ of $V$ in $\mathsf{P}_a^{\microtree}$ can be found in $O(\log \sigma)$ time by binary search.
-We can check if one node is an ancestor of the other node (or vice versa) in $O(1)$ time, after standard $O(n)$-time preprocessing over the whole suffix tree.
-Hence, this algorithm simulates soft W-link $\W{a}{V}$ in $O(\log \sigma)$ time.
-Since soft W-links correspond to secondary edges of DAWGs, we obtain the following: \begin{lemma} Our data structure simulates secondary-edge traversal on $\DAWG(\FT)$ for a forward trie with $n$ nodes in $O(\log \sigma)$ time each, and occupies $O(n)$ space. \end{lemma} Note that our data structure for secondary-edge traversal on $\DAWG(\FT)$ is as time and space efficient as a standard representation of labeled graphs where branches are implemented by balanced binary search trees or arrays.
+We use the well-known LCA data structure~\cite{Bender} that computes the LCA of two given nodes in $O(1)$ time after $O(n)$-time preprocessing.
+Since each micro-tree contains $O(\sigma)$ nodes, the size of $\mathsf{P}_a^{\microtree}$ is $O(\sigma)$ and thus predecessor queries and membership queries can be answered in $O(\log \sigma)$ time each by binary search.
+We can check if one node is an ancestor of the other node in $O(1)$ time, after standard $O(n)$-time preprocessing (or alternatively we can use LCA queries).
+Consequently, this algorithm simulates soft W-links, which are the secondary edges of the DAWG, in $O(\log \sigma)$ time.